How Much Crack Does It Take To Overdose?

 Can You Overdose on Crack?

 The use of crack carries with it a high risk of death.
-Indeed, addicts often push their cardiovascular or respiratory systems to the point of collapse.
+Indeed, addicts often push their cardiovascular or respiratory systems to the point of collapse.[2]
 When we think of an overdose, we think of tragic miscalculation: the fatal mistake of overestimating your tolerance and paying the ultimate price.
-Indeed, heavy drug users are, considering their impulsive nature, prone to making this mistake.
 The term overdose, though, is not synonymous with that final nail in the coffin.
-It is the ongoing usage—the constant, fierce, near-uncontrollable desire for a stronger “high”—that damages the heart, the lungs, and the brain bit by bit, day by day, hit after hit.
+It is the body being overwhelmed with a toxic amount of crack (or another substance) that does not always lead to death, though it can.[3]

 Crack Cocaine Overdose